JLeTien/REIT4841/README.md

 Open the Python Notebook file in PythonJypter

+**Pilot Study**: A smaller, sample dataset is used to test and train a prototype CNN model.
-The Pilot Study is a sample CNN model that uses a smaller dataset to train The Principal Study trains the model with over 27,000 images of skin diseases
+**Principal Study**: Using a comprehensive dataset with over 27,000 images of various skin conditions, the model is trained for enhanced accuracy and generalisation.